Catemaco (municipality): Flora and fauna

-Most of the wild vegetation has been destroyed, with 391.6km2 used as pasture for animals, 50.8 km used for agriculture and 39.4km2 with secondary vegetation.
-Only 84.8km2 remains as rainforest and 81.2km2 is covered by water.
+Most of the wild vegetation has been destroyed, with 391.6 km2 used as pasture for animals, 50.8 km2 used for agriculture and 39.4 km2 with secondary vegetation.
+Only 84.8 km2 remains as rainforest and 81.2 km2 is covered by water.
 The soil is poor in nutrients and highly susceptible to erosion.
 The remaining natural vegetation is high tropical perennial rainforest, giving way to wetland vegetation and mangroves near and on the Gulf coast.
 Native tree species include cedar, royal palm, palo de agua, ojite (Brosimum alicastrum), ojueta, marayo and rabo lagarto (Equisetum arvense).
 The Nanciyaga Ecological Reserve preserve most of what is left of the rainforest that enveloped Lake Catemaco.
 Wildlife include small mammals such as squirrels, armadillos, rabbits, weasels and raccoons.
 Many bird species inhabit the lake area including herons, owls, cardinals and more.
 Numbers are highest in December with the arrival of migratory species.
 Spider monkeys were extinct but have been reintroduced in the Lake Catemaco area.

 Climate

 For most of the year, the climate is warm and humid.
 The average temperature ranges from 20 to 26C, with the coolest months from November to January and the warmest in the summer.
 It rains all year because of warm humid winds from the Gulf of Mexico, but annual totals vary from 1900mm to 4600mm.
 The quantity of rainfall also varies by season, with a relatively dry season from March to June, when totals are half that of the rest of the year.
 Winds are predominantly from the north.
 From February to October, most winds are from the northeast, which are warmer.
-From November to January cooler winds from the north dominate due to cold fronts from the north called “nortes.”
+From November to January cooler winds from the north dominate due to cold fronts from the north called "nortes."

-Most of the municipality’s surface water is found in Lake Catemaco and the Sontecomapan Lagoon.
+Most of the municipality's surface water is found in Lake Catemaco and the Sontecomapan Lagoon.
 The area is filled with rivers and streams including the San Juan Michapan, Comoapan, San Andrés and Río Grande.
-Because of the area’s relative ruggedness, waterfalls can be found, such as the Tepepa Falls on the San Andrés River.
+Because of the area's relative ruggedness, waterfalls can be found, such as the Tepepa Falls on the San Andrés River.